The Quantified Self Poems

 2016

-Over a period of three months during the summer of 2016, Taşdelen reported his moods three times per day on Emotion Sense, a smart phone application developed for mood tracking by researchers at the University of Cambridge, UK.
-Each time the artist was prompted to respond to the questions that came up on this app, his feelings were logged as numerically encoded data, effectively quantifying the unquantifiable.
+The Quantified Self Poems is a project that considers the use of tracking applications and devices for self-improvement, in which a series of poems were produced through an experiment with self-tracking technologies.
+Over a period of three months during the summer of 2016, I reported my moods three times per day on Emotion Sense, a smartphone application developed for mood tracking by researchers at the University of Cambridge.
+Each time I was prompted at a random moment to respond to the questions that came up on this app, my feelings were logged as numerically encoded data, effectively quantifying the unquantifiable.

 Quantified Self - article by Erdem Taşdelen in Canadian Art